How do I find an architect for my project?

 Creating a shortlist of architects

 Even if you narrow your search criteria to find an architect who typically handles similar projects to yours, you still might have a long list to sort through.
-So consider the following questions when trying to create a shortlist of architects.
+So consider using the following questions to ask your architect to ensure you hire the right one for your project.

 Are they registered with the Architects Registration Board (ARB)?